UCL-MPHY0021-21-22/times-tests/README.md

     - In the description, include the text "Answers UCL-MPHY0021-21-22/RSE-Classwork#16".
 This will link your PR to this issue.
     - On the PR text, comment on what you found difficult or interesting, or something you learned.
 - Continue with the remaining steps (7. - 9.) on [Classwork issue #16](https://github.com/UCL-MPHY0021-21-22/RSE-Classwork/issues/16)

+## GROUP EXXERCISE - WORKSHOP WEEK 5!!!

+Create 3 further tests
+create a test each in test_times.py for: two time ranges that do not overlap two time ranges that both contain several intervals each two time ranges that end exactly at the same time when the other starts run pytest and see whether all tests are picked up by pytest and whether they pass. fix any bugs in times.py the tests may have helped you find.